 - Professor Frederick Toates author of the chapter on Brain Behaviour and Mood will be talking about the biological perspective on psychology.
 He has over 35 years experience of teaching and tutoring.
 An author on DE100 as well as many OU other courses, including SDK125, DSE212 and SD228, his book Biological Psychology (3rd edition, Pearson Education, Harlow) forms a popular and recommended text in a number of universities throughout the world.
 He has also had a book on B.F.
 Skinner published.
 Fred has taught undergraduate classes not only in the UK but also in Moldova, Romania, France, Germany, Denmark, Sweden and the USA.
 Many of you will know Professor Toates from his involvement in the student forums, where he provides very helpful and timely explanations in response to students' queries.

-- Dr Monika McNeill is a lecturer in Psychology with nearly 20 years of experience; currently based at Glasgow Caledonian University, where she works on research in face identification in forensic environment.
-She is also a popular lecturer in Cognitive and Developmental Psychology and contributes to a number of other disciplines, e.g. Forensic Psychology, Physiology of Behaviour, Counselling Psychology.
-Monika also works as an Associate Lecturer at the Open University and over the last 10 years she has taught core modules at levels 1, 2 and 3, specialising mainly in Cognitive Psychology, including DE200 and DE100.
-You can also meet her delivering revision talks at the OUPS Weekends.
-Before returning to Academia, Monika worked for a number of years with young adults and children with high functioning autism (Asperger Syndrome).
+- Dr Monika McNeill is a lecturer in Psychology with nearly 20 years experience.
+She is currently based at Glasgow Caledonian University, where she works on research in face identification in forensic environment.
+She is also a popular lecturer and a module leader in Cognitive and Developmental Psychology.
+Apart from that Monika contributes to a number of other modules at an undergraduate, as well as Master and Doctorate levels, e.g. Forensic Psychology, Research Methods, and Counselling Psychology.
+Additionally, she supervises dissertations at all those levels.
+Furthermore, Monika is an Associate Lecturer at the Open University and over the last 10 years she has taught core modules at levels 1, 2 and 3, specialising mainly in Cognitive Psychology.
+She currently teaches DE200, as well as being one of the lecturers at the DE100 and DE200 OUPS Revision Weekends.
+Before returning to Academia full time, Monika worked for a number of years as a consultant psychologist with clients with high functioning autism (Asperger Syndrome).

-The timetable for this event is available here 2018 DE200 Timetable.
+The timetable for this event will be available closer to the event.

 "An excellent weekend - well organised, well worth the money, time and effort"